Daimler Execs Call on Governments to Act on Infrastructure

 Daimler Truck CEO Martin Daum

 “We need to change to zero emissions,” he said.
 “We are not doing that because some regulators had some bad days and want to punish the industry.
 We are changing to zero emission because we want to stop global warming and climate change,” Daum said.
-“I tell it over and over: We truckers are not the problem.
+“I tell it to politicians over and over: We truckers are not the problem.
 We are the solution.”

 He stressed that while Daimler is committed to clean diesel technology during this transition, the manufacturer faces a daunting task in rolling out new technologies.